-The leasing and rental of residences in the Development is permitted, subject to the rules and restrictions set forth in Section 2.04 of the Declaration and these Rules and the Placer County Short Term Rental Ordinance initially adopted February 8, 2022, as amended from time to time.
+The leasing and rental of residences in the Development is permitted, subject to the rules and restrictions set forth in Section 2.04 of the Declaration and these Rules and the Placer County Short Term Rental Ordinance adopted February 8, 2022.
 Owners are responsible for ensuring that their tenants comply with all Rocky Ridge Rules and the restrictions set forth in the Declaration.
 Subparagraph (a) of Section 2.04 reads as follows: